Now that you understand the basics of GitHub, this chapter explains how to add new documents and edit documents in the repository.

 In this final page, you also have the option to create your pull request or create a draft pull request.
 A pull request indicates that you have completed your changes and lets the PKP team members know to review your changes.
 Meanwhile, a draft pull request allows you to continue to make changes.

-If you are a member of the PKP team, you’ll see the ability to commit directly to the master branch.
+If you are a member of the PKP team, you’ll see the ability to commit directly to the main branch.
 It’s important to note that these changes are immediate, but they are also unreviewed.
-Please do not commit directly to master.
+Please do not commit directly to main.
 We recommend that you always commit code via pull request.